Gibela Stakeholder Forum

 - Gibela and PRASA hosted a supplier day in March 2015 for manufacturers of railway equipment and components in the rolling stock project.
 Some 800 prospective component suppliers joined us on the day.
 The event provided us with an opportunity to interact with local manufacturers, explain our sourcing processes and requirements and share business opportunities.
 Prospective suppliers were able to take away a sound understanding of what will be needed for the local manufacturing programme.
 And it assisted us to identify potential local suppliers.

 - We held a construction sector workshop in July 2015 with 450 participants in order to exchange information on the scope of the construction programme and contractor selection process.
 Critical to fulfilling local content commitments is the construction of our manufacturing facility and the ancillary supplier park in Dunnottar, in Ekurhuleni Metropolitan Municipality.
 Construction companies owned by black women, youth, as well as those classified as small- and medium-sized, were particularly encouraged to attend.
 The interaction allowed Gibela to engage with the construction sector in an open and transparent manner ahead of the start of the Dunnottar works.

 Direct community engagement

-Eight public meetings were held between 11 and 15 May 2015 at various venues with the aim of engaging with a broad range of stakeholders to increase their understanding of how the rolling stock project would unfold.
-The meetings were open to all interested parties and some 4,000 people attended.
+Public meetings are held on a regular basis with the aim of engaging with a broad range of stakeholders to increase their understanding of how the rolling stock project would unfold.
+The meetings are open to all interested parties.